What is the Difference Between Drugstore and High End Skincare?

 Compare OLAY Regenerist to this high end product like SK-II R.N.A.
 Power Anti-Aging Face Cream, which is available through SEPHORA for $235.00.
 The velvety moisturizing night cream supposedly restores skin suppleness and elasticity with intense hydration and is inspired by award-winning science.
 This cream is best for fine lines and wrinkles, loss of firmness, elasticity and dullness/uneven skin texture.
 It is packed with nourishing ingredients, such as pitera (a bio-ingredient that helps to renew skin, boost radiance and combat signs of aging).
 The advanced formula combines SK-II Radical New Age (R.N.A. complex with their signature pitera ingredient).
 SK-II is one of the most trusted and bestselling skincare brands in Asia, and is quickly becoming a must-have among beauty experts in North America.

 When comparing and contrasting these two products I looked at the ingredients and found that both contain Vitamin B3 (niacinamide) as one of their primary anti-aging ingredients.
 However, the OLAY Regenerist contains a different primary humectant than the SK-II R.N.A.
 Cream.
 Regenerist contains a form of hyaluronic acid (sodium hyluronate), which is a humectant that holds 1,000 times its own weight in water.
 Both the SK-II and OLAY Regenerist contain glycerin, which does attract moisture to the skin, but not in the same capacity.
+The molecule for glycerin is actually smaller and works deeper in the skin than hyaluronic acid.
+It is a much better humectant than hyaluronic acid.
 They also both contain Vitamin E (tocopheryl acetate), an antioxidant that helps protect the skin against free radicals.
-Also included is Pro-Vitamin B5 (panthenol) a softening, soothing, and anti-irritant agent, that also helps your skin build up a barrier against irritation and moisture loss.
+Also included is Pro-Vitamin B5 (panthenol) a softening, soothing, and anti-irritant agent, that helps your skin build up a barrier against irritation and moisture loss.
 Both products contain peptides, which are chains of amino acids that are called “boss babe” molecules.
 These amino acids act to fight against fine-lines and wrinkles and are the building blocks of skin cells.

-When comparing and contrasting the two products it appears that the OLAY Regenerist $34.00 cream contains essentially the same primary ingredients (in the same order) as the SK-II R.N.A Power Anti-Aging Cream $235 cream (save for the pitera in the SK-II cream).
+When comparing and contrasting the two products it appears that the OLAY Regenerist ($34.00) cream contains essentially the same primary ingredients (in the same order) as the SK-II R.N.A Power Anti-Aging Cream ($235) cream (save for the pitera in the SK-II cream).
 Which means it should perform just as well.
 One must remember that ingredients are listed in the degree of concentration.
-This means that the majority of the cream is usually 60-85% water, then the rest of the ingredients make up the remaining portion of the product.
+This means that the majority of the cream is usually 60%-85% water, then the rest of the ingredients make up the remaining portion of the product.
 Water is listed first because it is an emulsifier.
-Water acts to emulsify and bring together all of the ingredients, and to create that tactile texture you enjoy with a rich cream.
+Water acts to emulsify and bring together all of the ingredients and to create that tactile texture you enjoy with a rich cream.
 So if you want to purchase a $235 cream you can purchase it, but an equally excellent alternative is the OLAY Regenerist.
 It will do exactly the same thing for a HUGE fraction of the cost.
+The $235 cream would certainly count as an indulgence.

 |courtesy of GLAMGLOW|